EfeAkhigbe/mautic-org-readme-proposal/README.md

 You don’t have to be a developer — every contribution counts:

-- ✍️ Improve or translate documentation
+- ✍️ Improve or translate documentation.
-- 🐞 Fix bugs or propose new features
+- 🐞 Fix bugs or propose new features.
-- 🎨 Design email templates, UI components, or graphics
+- 🎨 Design email templates, UI components, or graphics.
-- 📣 Write blog posts, create tutorials, or promote Mautic
+- 📣 Write blog posts, create tutorials, or promote Mautic.
-- 🌐 Help manage community spaces or moderate discussions
+- 🌐 Help manage community spaces or moderate discussions.
-- 📚 Teach, mentor, or host local meetups
+- 📚 Teach, mentor, or host local meetups.

-Start by checking **[good first issues](https://github.com/mautic/mautic/contribute)** on GitHub or joining discussions in the **[forums](https://forum.mautic.org)**.
+Start by checking [good first issues](https://github.com/mautic/mautic/contribute) on GitHub or joining discussions on the [Slack channel](https://mautic.org/slack) or [forums](https://forum.mautic.org).

 ### Become a Member

 Join the community today!
 As a member, you will:

-- Get early access to updates and events
+- Get early access to updates and events.
-- Contribute ideas and feedback to guide our roadmap
+- Contribute ideas and feedback to guide our roadmap.
-- Collaborate with other passionate members
+- Collaborate with other passionate members.

 Membership is open to everyone.
-Join now at **[mau.tc/membership](https://mau.tc/membership)**.
+Visit the [membership](https://mautic.org/become-a-member-of-mautic/) page to join.

 ### Financial Support

 Your donations help us maintain tools and fund new initiatives.
 You can support Mautic through:

-- One-time donations
+- One-time donations.
-- Monthly sponsorships
+- Monthly sponsorships.
-- Corporate sponsorships
+- Corporate sponsorships.

 Every contribution helps us move closer to our mission.
-Support Mautic via **[Open Collective](https://opencollective.com/mautic)** or learn more on **[mautic.org/donate](https://www.mautic.org/donate)**.
+Support Mautic via [Open Collective](https://opencollective.com/mautic) or [learn more](https://www.mautic.org/donate).

 ### Partner With Us

 We welcome partnerships with organizations, communities, and institutions that share our vision.
 You can:

-- Collaborate on initiatives or events
+- Collaborate on initiatives or events.
-- Sponsor open-source projects
+- Sponsor open-source project.
-- Provide tools, resources, or mentorship
+- Provide tools, resources, or mentorship.

-Learn more about becoming a partner at **[mautic.org/become-a-mautic-partner](https://www.mautic.org/become-a-mautic-partner/)**.
+Learn more about becoming a partner on the [Become a Mautic Partner](https://www.mautic.org/become-a-mautic-partner) page.

 ### Our Members & Partners

 We’re grateful to the organizations that support Mautic through membership, partnership, and sponsorship.
 Their contributions sustain the project and help it grow.

-Explore the full directory → **[mautic.org/members-partners](https://www.mautic.org/members-partners/)**
+Visit the [Members & Partners Directory](https://www.mautic.org/members-partners) for the full list.

 <img width="1466" height="370" alt="Mautic Partners" src="https://github.com/user-attachments/assets/a8233218-27cb-499c-ae91-1182cd0e2493" />